Help to Buy Equity Loan

 Is your Help to Buy mortgage product coming to an end?
 There are ‘Help to Buy remortgage’ deals up to 75% loan to value on the market or if you would prefer to pay back your Help to Buy Government Loan and then remortgage, there are products available up to 90% loan to value.

 These mortgage products are available over 2, 3 and 5 years.

 Help to Buy ISA

-  The government is offering the Help to Buy ISA for first time buyers.
-This allows the ISA holder to earn up to 2.5% interest tax-free and then the government will top-up the account with 25% tax-free cash.
-This scheme is only available for purchasing a property under £250,000 (£450,000 in inner and outer boroughs of London).
+This account allows the ISA holder to earn up to 2.5% interest tax-free and then the government will top-up the account with 25% tax-free cash, however this account is no longer available to new customers.

 Lifetime ISA (LISA)